[Updated: 9 September 2019]

 1. Borobudur at sunrise or sunset

-Borobudur in itself is a majestic man-made structure built more than 1,200 years ago and did you know it was in the original list of the Seven Wonders of the World? 😱 But Borobudur at sunrise or sunset is another level of beauty.
+Borobudur in itself is a majestic man-made structure built more than 1,200 years ago.
+Did you know it was in the original list of the Seven Wonders of the World? 😱 But Borobudur at sunrise or sunset is another level of beauty.
 From any angle, rays of sunlight turn this great Buddhist temple into an out-of-this-world view.

 Credit: @jsn_pdog on Instagram